dtuyenle/react-selection-tree/README.md

   />

 Technical Chellenge
-Initially I used recursion and this was the biggest mistake since js doesn't support tail optimization.
+Initially I used recursion and this was the biggest mistake since js doesnt support tail optimization.
 When the data becomes too big with many nested level of data.
 The browser actually will crash.

 Solved by:
 -> Instead of using recursion, use iteration.